History of the Crane Lake Property

 The Founding and Evolution of Crane Lake Discovery Camp

 In 2003, Ron and a group of friends who shared his vision for a camp for boys and young men devised the plan to establish a charity and to purchase the Crane Lake property.
 In the fall of that year, they put together a proposal and presented it to Ben Doell.
 Sharing the group’s vision, Ben gave them very favourable conditions without which the purchase could not have been completed.
 In 2004, Crane Lake Discovery Camp was established as a not-for-profit organization and the original Board of Directors constituted itself.
 A year later, the organization obtained status as a registered charity.
 As Ron’s vision of Crane Lake Discovery Camp turned into reality, Ben Doell’s personal legacy became part of the camp’s mission.
 In the fall of 2004, Ron organized two canoe trips with teenaged boys to explore the property and its surroundings.
 In 2005, Ron and the developing team of CLDC counsellors ran the first summer sessions with campers from a group home; that year the Voyagers camp site was built.
-In the summer of 2009, the second group camp site (Explorers camp) was added during two two-week camping sessions.
-In 2010 and 2011 camp consisted of three two-week sessions, and in 2012 the format was changed to one two-week and two three-week-sessions.
+Since the first summer camp was held in 2005, CLDC has been impacting the lives of over 250 campers and their families.